egonzalez217/FrontEndWeek6HTMLJ/README.md

 # FrontEndWeek6HTMLJ
-Repo for the week 6 assigment for HTML/Javascript
+Repo for the week 6 assignment for HTML/Javascript